What is accessibility?

 hx tags for things you would want listed in the table of contents.
 For example, here is the ToC for this page:

 hx tags on this page, and listing them.
-That program was downloaded with the page, and ran when the page opened in the browser.

 Suppose I want to bring your attention to some text, by making it big and bold, like this: